-Anyone from the professional world has undoubtedly heard the phrase, “Employees leave managers, not companies,” and the same principle applies to Dental practices.
+Anyone from the professional world has undoubtedly heard the phrase, “Employees leave managers, not companies,” and the same principle applies to Medical practices.

 According to a recent Gallup poll, nearly 50% of all Americans have left a job at some point throughout their career as a direct result of something their boss did or did not do.